Pistolerismo: The peculiar situation of Barcelona

-Somatén
+Sometent

-The biggest armed organization was Somatén armado de Cataluña, an old paramilitary force born during the Middle Ages in order to protect Catalan citizens.
+The biggest armed organization was Sometent, an old paramilitary force born during the Middle Ages in order to protect Catalan citizens.
 It was composed by private citizens, who had the right to carry weapons, including firearms as pistols and rifles.
 At the end of 19th century it was radically reformed by the promulgation of a new regulation, which allowed a collaboration with the army and produced the legitimization of the use of violence in order to preserve social peace.
 At the beginning of the new century Somatén had become a mass movement (44.000 members in 1909) and started to play an important role in the social control of population and in the limitation of socialist and anarchist ideas.
 In 1905 a royal decree recognized it as an official state police force and from that moment it started to be used in the repression of strikes as an auxiliary force.
 In general, from the last decade of 19th century Somatén became the armed wing of a corporatist, anti-parliamentarian political culture, deep-rooted in the Catalan bourgeoisie.